-Can transplant patients receive a different type of vaccine for their second dose?
+Can transplant patients receive a different type of vaccine for their second and third dose?

-Persons who received a first dose of Oxford/AZ vaccine may receive either Oxford/AZ vaccine or an mRNA vaccine for their second dose.
+Persons who received Oxford/AZ vaccine may receive either Oxford/AZ vaccine or an mRNA vaccine for their second dose.
+However, where possible, the third dose should be an mRNA vaccine and preferably the same vaccine as used for the first two doses although mRNA vaccines are generally interchangeable.